Zequez/logseq-vault/pages/Get Shit Done.md

 - Ideas are instant.
 Actually materializing the idea requires [[Focused Attention]] for extended periods of time.
 What this means is that you need to focus on the right things at the right time; and the shit will be done like magic.
 - ## Experiment
 	- Make a drawing of a turtle and share it online with someone.
 Take notice to where your attention goes and how the focus feels.
-		- Results:
+		- ### Results:
-			- I experience anxiety about having to stand up and go to another room to pick up a pen -
+			- I experienced anxiety about having to stand up and go to another room to pick up a pen
+			- I experienced joy as I saw the [[Beep!
+Book]] along with the pen, and realized that I actually would like to draw the turtle on the Beep!
+Book rather than my own
+		-